-- outstanding rankings in the 2008 Research Assessment Exercise (RAE) for many arts and humanities subjects
+- outstanding rankings in the 2014 Research Excellence Framework (REF) for many arts and humanities subjects

 Sussex has always moved beyond the boundaries of single disciplines, questioning and challenging received ideas.
 In the arts and humanities, Sussex has pioneered interdisciplinary studies, unifying a strong focus on historical study with the exploration of modern and postmodern theory.